ASNeG/OpcUaStack/docs/source/1_getting_started/overview.rst

 start developing an application from scratch.

-*Build Scripts* are scripts that build the created by *Project Builder* project and package it to DEB, RPM or MSI packages for distribution.
+*Build Scripts* are scripts that build the created by *Project Builder* project and package it into DEB, RPM or MSI packages for distribution.
 Also, the scripts provide standalone packaging, when they include the whole stack with dependencies in the package so that the application can run without the stack.